geb/geb/doc/manual/src/chapters/040-pages.md

         assert resultLink(0).text() ==~ /Chuck/
     }

 You have now encapsulated, in a reusable fashion, information about each page and how to interact with it.
 As anyone who has tried to knows, maintaining a large suite of functional web tests for a changing application can become an expensive and frustrating process.
-A core philosophy of Geb is to address this issue through it's content definition DSL.
+A core philosophy of Geb is to address this issue through its content definition DSL.

 ## The Content DSL